iWriteGigs

 C The number of polyps or lesions discovered during the examination

-D The depth of the examination into the colon
+D The length of the endoscope used to perform the examination

 Question #35